Squad-SOL/express-api-deployment-guide/README.md

 # Express Deployment with Heroku

-You've learned a lot about how to build a Rails application over the last few weeks.
+You've learned a lot about how to build a Node application over the last few weeks.
 Now let's 'go public' and share our apps with the world!

 ## Prerequisites